 Board appointments for Island Health are decided by the Government of British Columbia.
 Members are chosen for their leadership skills, decision-making abilities and willingness to be accountable.

 Working with the executive team, the board establishes Island Health's Vision, Purpose and Values and ensures patients receive the best care possible within an affordable, sustainable health care system.

-S. Frank B. Carson, Q.C. joined the Vancouver Island Health Authority’s Board of Directors in November 2010.
+S. Frank B. Carson, Q.C. joined the Island Health Board of Directors in November 2010.
 Frank has been a partner in the law firm of Cox, Taylor since 1983.
 In his many years of practice Frank has acted as legal counsel for several provincial government ministries, crown corporations and agencies as well as many high profile private sector clients.

 Shelley Garside owns and operates Garside Consulting, providing human resource management services to private and non-profit organizations in the Central Vancouver Island area.
 She is a Certified Human Resource Management Professional (CHRP), an experienced and professional coach, career transition specialist and human resources professional with extensive experience in public and corporate environments.

 Hubbard, Don (Board Chair)

 Don Hubbard was appointed to the role of Chair for the Island Health Board of Directors in November 2010.
 He is currently the president of Hubbard Consulting Ltd., a resource and construction industry consulting company.
 Prior to this he worked with Lafarge Canada and Warren Materials Group of Canada for 44 years, retiring as General Manager of the Lafarge Canada, Vancouver Island North West Division in 2009.